brimstone/packer-linux/README.md

 $ vagarant box add build/debian-7.2.0-amd64.box
 ```

-Now you can referance it in your vagrant files:
+Now you can reference it in your vagrant files:
 [TODO Vagrantfile sniplet]